jensen-balavadivel-anbazhagan/Meetup/README.md

 **Acceptance tests :** Test cases include tests to cover the navigation of the application on the event of certain actions

 **Environment:** The database access url and the secret key for the backend access are stored and used seperatly from the config.json file instead of having them directly in the code.

+**Filtering:** Users can search/filter for the event using the Title of the event in the Events screen

 ### Reflection on the course content